Home

 Understanding these rules is crucial for ensuring that former spouses of military members receive the benefits they are entitled to after a divorce.
 These rules help clarify eligibility and streamline the process, providing much-needed support during a challenging time.

-Contact Edgar & Dow for Expert Guidance
+Hire a Divorce Lawyer Today – Contact Edgar & Dow for Military Divorce Guidance

 Whether you’re dealing with the division of military retired pay or determining eligibility for benefits under the 10-10, 10-20, or 20-20-15 rules, Edgar & Dow is here to help.
 Contact us today to schedule a consultation and ensure that your interests are protected.

-© Copyrights 2024 Edgar & Dow.
+© Copyrights 2025 Edgar & Dow.
 All Rights Reserved.
 Disclaimer | Privacy Policy